-A small amount of scholarship money is available.
+Merit-based scholarships are available.
 Please refer to the financial aid website for more information.
 You may also contact Assistant Director of Graduate Admission and Financial Aid Danielle Ballantyne (firstname.lastname@example.org) with specific questions.

 If I have specific or personal questions to which I want answers, who should I contact?

 You may contact the Program Director, Dr. Neil Alperstein (email@example.com); The Communication Department Chair, Dr. Elliot King (firstname.lastname@example.org); or Ms. Erin Richardson, the Director of Program Operations (410-617-2462 or email@example.com).